JenPalacios/Gulp-Starter-Kit/README.md

 **Disclaimer**

-This starter kit is meant to be used with the following environment:
+This starter kit is meant to be used in the following environment:

 - Mac machine running on El Capitan.
-- An AMP stack (for a super detailed guide of how to install this stack on your Mac go to [this blog post](https://coolestguidesontheplanet.com/get-apache-mysql-php-and-phpmyadmin-working-on-osx-10-11-el-capitan/).)
+- An AMP stack (for a super detailed guide on how to install this stack on your Mac go to [this blog post](https://coolestguidesontheplanet.com/get-apache-mysql-php-and-phpmyadmin-working-on-osx-10-11-el-capitan/).)
 - Virtual hosts (for a guide on how to do this go to [this other blog post](https://coolestguidesontheplanet.com/how-to-set-up-virtual-hosts-in-apache-on-mac-osx-10-11-el-capitan/.)
 - Node.js and Gulp installed globally (for a guide on how to do this go to [this blog post]())